zitouni/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 ### 9.1 How to capture pcaps inside a network function?

-We have specially provided a sperate container to capture pcap for each network function you can get inside this container and use tcpdump command
+We have specially provided a separate container to capture pcap for each network function you can get inside this container and use tcpdump command

 ```console
 kubectl exec -it -c tcpdump $AMF_POD_NAME -- /bin/sh